Medieval French literature: Lyric poetry

 The last three poets on this list deserve further comment.

 Charles, duc d'Orléans was a noble and head of one of the most powerful families in France during the Hundred Years' War.
-Captured in the Battle of Agincourt, he was a prisoner of the English from 1415–1441 and his ballades often speak of loss and isolation.
+Captured in the Battle of Agincourt, he was a prisoner of the English from 1415 to 1441 and his ballades often speak of loss and isolation.
 His son became King Louis XII of France.

 Christine de Pizan was one of the most prolific writers of her age.
-Her most famous work is the Book of the City of Ladies, which is considered a foundational feminist text, along with Le Livre de la mutation de fortune, where she depicts in an autobiographical allegorical poem an early account of gender transitioning to enable her to become a male writer to sustain her family after the death of her father.
+Her most famous work is The Book of the City of Ladies, which is considered a foundational feminist text, along with Le Livre de la mutation de fortune, where she depicts in an autobiographical allegorical poem an early account of gender transitioning to enable her to become a male writer to sustain her family after the death of her father.
 She is often acknowledged to be the first female professional writer.
 Over the course of her lifetime, she produced 41 pieces of prose or poetry.
 She ran her own manuscript workshop and employed women as well as men to be scribes and illuminators.

 François Villon was a student and vagabond whose two poetic "testaments" or "wills" are celebrated for their portrayal of the urban and university environment of Paris and their scabrous wit, satire and verbal puns.
 The image of Villon as vagabond poet seems to have gained almost mythic status in the 16th century, and this figure would be championed by poetic rebels of the 19th century and 20th centuries (see Poète maudit).

 Poetic forms used by medieval French poets include: